Resignation Letter for Going Back To School (Best Samples)

 Going Back to School Resignation Letter

-A back-to-school resignation letter is a formal letter submitted by an employee to their employer informing them of their intention to resign to pursue further studies.
-The letter should contain information on why you are leaving and when you will stop working.
+A back-to-school resignation letter is a formal document that an employee submits to their employer informing them of their intention to resign to further their education.
+It should contain information on why you are leaving and when you will stop working.
 You may include reasons like transitioning into another career or improving your academic qualifications in your field.
-Typically, resignation letters should be sent at least two weeks before the date you will stop working.
+Typically, these letters should be sent at least two weeks before the date you will stop working.

 Why is it important?

-First, resignation letters are considered a professional courtesy.
-By sending the letter, you let the employer know why you are leaving and when you will leave.
+First, such letters are considered a professional courtesy.
+By sending it, you let the employer know why you are leaving and when you will leave.
 The information you provide helps the employer understand how much work to assign you for the remainder of your employment.
 The notice period also allows the employer to plan and issue advertisements for interviews to fill your position.

 Second, these letters promote the termination of employment on good terms.
 Most educational programs may request a letter of recommendation from your employer; if you have a decent relationship with them, you are more likely to get a good recommendation.
 Further, you may help your employer help a new employee transition smoothly into your position.

-7 Steps to Write a Going Back to School Resignation Letter
+7 Steps to Writing a Going Back to School Resignation Letter

-You can follow the following steps when writing your letter:
+You can follow the following steps when writing it:

 Step 1: State your intention

-It would be good to mention that you are writing this letter to resign from the job.
+It would be appropriate to mention that you are writing to resign from your position.
 You should also specify the job position from which you will be resigning.
 You do not have to provide a detailed description.
 A brief and concise explanation will suffice.
 From the first paragraph, you should maintain a positive tone.

-“Please receive this letter as my formal resignation from the sales manager position at Bloomfield Sales Agency.”
+“Please accept this letter as my formal resignation from the sales manager position at Bloomfield Sales Agency.”

 Step 2: Specify your last day at work